The Older I get the Luckier I Feel

 When we kids would wake up and interrupt my parent’s solitude, my dad would inevitably say, “Isn’t this the most beautiful day ever?”
 Because every day looked the same to me, I believed my dad was just making stuff up to make us look out the window and see outside ourselves.

 Being lucky enough is an interesting experience regardless of what stage of aging we are in.
 Like, at six, losing my front teeth, I thought I looked hideous, but at the same time, the Tooth Fairy brought me some money!
 I felt lucky enough!

 When I finally had my first boyfriend, I felt lucky enough to have someone like me.
 At the same time, I lost my sense of self by always trying to be what he wanted me to be.
 This was a lifelong pattern, one which made me pretty unhappy for much of my life.
 I finally got lucky enough when I got wise to the fact that I, me, myself, can value who I am, no matter what, and no matter who is around me!

 We feel luck when we find a job and quit a job; marry our dream mate and divorce them.
-We feel lucky when we imagine the morning rush hour traffic somewhere else, as we easily drive to work passing a few cars on the road to Eastsound.
+I feel lucky when I imagine the morning rush hour traffic somewhere else, as I easily drive to work, passing only a few cars on the road to Eastsound.